9 min read

 What’s the Difference Between Finishing a Basement and Remodeling a Basement?

+First, let’s clarify what we mean by a “basement remodel.”
 The terms “finished basement” and “basement remodel” are often used interchangeably.
 However, these terms can mean two different things.

 When most people talk about remodeling their basement, they are likely referring to turning an unfinished basement into a habitable space.
 This may include waterproofing, insulation, HVAC and mechanical upgrades, and other alterations required by local code requirements.

 On the other hand, some basement remodels are simply updates of previously finished basements.
 If the original finishing work was done correctly, these projects might be as simple as replacing flooring and updating finishes.

 In short, the scope of work and cost to make an unfinished basement habitable is usually more involved than that of a simple remodel of an already habitable space.
 It’s important to keep this distinction in mind when researching basement remodeling costs.

 In this post we are focusing on basement remodeling costs that include finishing an unfinished space.

 What is the Average Cost of a Basement Remodel in Lancaster?

 The best answer to this question is actually another question: How are you going to use the space?